ZeitOnline/kustomize/components/nightwatch/README.md

-## 'nightwatch' cronjob component
+## 'nightwatch' runner component

-This component can be used to define a 'nightwatch' cronjob running in Kubernetes, for example with a ``nightwatch/kustomization.yaml`` file like this:
+This component can be used to define a 'nightwatch' deployment running in Kubernetes, for example with a ``nightwatch/kustomization.yaml`` file like this:
 ```yaml
 apiVersion: kustomize.config.k8s.io/v1alpha1
 kind: Component